selimslab/selimslab.github.io/_posts/mental-models/2020-4-3-everything.md

 Be assertive and kind

+## story arcs

+Good stories include a change in fortune

+There are 3 most common patterns

+1. Rise and Fall
+/\

+2. Fall and Rise
+\/

+3. Rise, Fall, Recover
+/\/

+---

+isolation of work from leisure

+---

 ## Ask Specific Questions

 Simply ask them to thoroughly explain their bad idea until they crash it into to the ground themselves — leaving them open to your idea.